Pentasis/ultima_loca_1/README.md

 - Scattered lakes (outside rivers)? (help needed)
 - Translations
 - Finetuning (mountain height-density ratio, river depth & width randomness)
+- Known Issue: Rocks do not render when trees are set to 0.

 ### Important
 If you enable the snow caps option, they will also appear in the (temperate) vanilla generator and any other modded generator that uses the temperate climate.